saieswar1607/4.Execution_of_NetworkCommends/README.md

 # 4.Execution_of_NetworkCommands
+### AIM :
-## AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment
+### Software :
-## Software : Command Prompt And Network Protocol Analyzer
+Command Prompt And Network Protocol Analyzer
+### Procedure:
-## Procedure: To do this EXPERIMENT- follows these steps:
+To do this EXPERIMENT- follows these steps:
 <BR>
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 <BR>